erkara/TrackingWalkers-YOLOv8/README.md

 7- *droplet_simulation*: synthetic simulations built on top of existing ground truth droplet trajectories.
 Details can be found in "droplet_simulation.ipynb" within this folder.

 Please let us know if you need any question or help.
 You can shoot an email to erdikara@spelman.edu.
+If you find this repo useful please cite as

+@article{kara2023deep,
+  title={Deep Learning Based Object Tracking in Walking Droplet and Granular Intruder Experiments}, author={Kara, Erdi and Zhang, George and Williams, Joseph J and Ferrandez-Quinto, Gonzalo and Rhoden, Leviticus J and Kim, Maximilian and Kutz, J Nathan and Rahman, Aminur}, journal={arXiv preprint arXiv:2302.05425}, year={2023}
+}